laibaaa21/Dropbox-Clone/docs/PROTOCOL.md

-# Dropbox Clone - Protocol Specification
+# StashCLI - Protocol Specification

 ## Overview

-The Dropbox Clone uses a text-based command protocol over TCP sockets.
+StashCLI uses a text-based command protocol over TCP sockets.
 The server listens on port **10985** by default.
 All commands are newline-terminated (`\n`), and responses are sent as plain text with status messages.

 ## Connection Flow